Skip to content Skip to Chat

 1%

-According to the U.S. Bureau of Labor Statistics, the role of labor relations specialists is projected to decrease by just 1% from 2022 to 2032.
-With 64,600 new jobs expected during that time frame, there is opportunity for employment in this career field.
+According to the U.S. Bureau of Labor Statistics, the role of labor relations specialists is projected to hold steady from 2024 to 2034.
+With around 5,100 openings each year, on average, there is opportunity for employment in this career field.
+Labor relations specialists with business management expertise in union negotiations and contract dispute resolution may prove valuable in roles that involve managing workplace relationships and resolving labor-related issues.

 What Is the Projected Job Growth?